DataDog/hiring-engineers/answers.md

 psql -h localhost -U datadog postgres -c "select * from pg_stat_database LIMIT(1);" && echo -e "\e[0;32mPostgres connection - OK\e[0m" || echo -e "\e[0;31mCannot connect to Postgres\e[0m"
 ```

-* I created the `postgres.yaml` config file in the `/datadog-agent-conf.d/` local directory with the below contents.
+I then created the `postgres.yaml` config file in the `/datadog-agent-conf.d/` local directory with the below contents.
 Because this directory is mounted to the container, it will be copied to the container's `conf.d` directory.

 ```yaml
 init_config: